appvision-gmbh/json2typescript/README.md

 }
 ```

+> Tip: We have tried to make the compiler options of `json2typescript` to be as strict as possible.
+This enables you to use compiler options such as `"strictNullChecks": true` or `"noImplicitAny": true` in your own project.

 Now you are ready to use the package.

 ## Mapping example

 In order to use the **json2typescript** package, all you need to do is write decorators and import the package.
 The following things need to be done if you would like to map JSON to existing classes:

 * Classes need to be preceeded by `@JsonObject(classIdentifier)`
 * Properties need to be preceeded by `@JsonProperty(jsonProperty, conversionOption, isOptional)`